dereklin/ng-ws-ngrx-hmr-heroku/README.md

 	http://sleepy-depths-6628.herokuapp.com/

-I have to thank Denny (denny@getrailo.com) for helping me figure out the railo repository
+I have to thank Denny (denny@getrailo.com) for helping me figuring out the railo repository

 heroku git:clone -a myapp